PourroyJean/star/README.md

 star is a CLI tool that allows you to bookmark your favorite folders and instantly navigate to them.

+## Requirements

+This software has been developed on bash >= 5.2, untested on prior versions (pretty sure it does not work on bash 3).
+It uses GNU tools such as `find`, `basename`, which are not always the default (e.g. find exists on MacOS, but does not have the same options as the GNU version).

+On MacOS, GNU utils can be installed using brew: https://apple.stackexchange.com/questions/69223/how-to-replace-mac-os-x-utilities-with-gnu-core-utilities.

 ## Installation

 Clone the repo and source the file [`star.sh`](./star.sh):